 The Program’s purpose is to enable early career professionals with graduate degrees in public health (Masters and Doctoral level) an opportunity to round out their academic training and gain practical public health experience.
 Fellows will benefit from: exposure to state-of-the-art technology and databases; acquisition of skills and knowledge to enhance their careers; and interaction with technical experts in their chosen fields.

-The fellowship program is sponsored cooperatively by ASPPH and CDC, to provide leadership training in public health and prevention practice, informatics and policy.
+The fellowship program is sponsored cooperatively by ASPPH and CDC, to provide leadership training in public health, prevention practice, and policy.
 Selected fellows will have the opportunity to:

-Fellowship opportunities will be located either at CDC headquarters in Atlanta, Georgia, or a CDC regional office.
-Locations are specified in the project descriptions.
-Selected fellows are required to relocate to the fellowship location; relocation expenses will not be reimbursed.
+Fellowship opportunities will be located either at CDC headquarters in Atlanta, GA.
+Selected fellows are required to relocate to Atlanta; relocation expenses will not be reimbursed.

 To be eligible, students must have received an MPH or Doctorate degree prior to the beginning of the fellowship (no later than June of the application year).
 Early career professionals with Masters or Doctorate degrees (within 5 years of graduation) may also apply for the fellowship program.
-Applicants must have received their degree(s) from a CEPH-accredited, ASPPH-member school or program of public health, as well as be a U.S. citizen or hold a visa permitting permanent residence in the U.S., to be eligible for the fellowship program.
+Applicants must have received their degree(s) from a CEPH-accredited ASPPH-member school or program of public health, as well as be a U.S. citizen or hold a visa permitting permanent residence in the U.S., to be eligible for the fellowship program.
 Certified in Public Health (CPH) preferred.

 The fellow will receive an annual stipend paid in semi-monthly installments.
 In addition, the fellow will have access to sufficient allowance to offset the costs of health insurance premiums.
 Some positions also offer funds for fellowship-related travel and training.

 The fellow is responsible for his/her own move to and from the fellowship site (relocation expenses are not covered).
 The fellow is also required to maintain his/her own health insurance while in the fellowship program.